-B29.
-Where a student does not pass a unit, and cannot be considered for compensation, they will be reassessed only in those assessments within the unit that they have failed, except where the approved Programme Specification specifically states otherwise.
+B37.
+Where a student does not pass a unit and cannot be considered for compensation, they will be reassessed only in those assessments within the unit that they have failed, except where the approved Programme Specification specifically states otherwise.
+The mark for any unit in which a student is reassessed will be capped at 40% for units at level 3, 4, 5 and 6, and 50% for units at level 7.

-B30.
-For all reassessment, the highest mark achieved for each element in any attempt should be used when calculating the new weighted average mark.
+B38.
+For all reassessment, the highest mark achieved for each assessment in any attempt should be used when calculating the new weighted average mark.

-B31.
-Where students have achieved a weighted average mark of 50% or higher in a unit, they may not be reassessed in any part of the unit, except where the Programme Specification specifically states otherwise or where the student is entitled to deferred assessment as per Regulation B36.
+B39.
+Where students at levels 3 or 4 are eligible to continue on the course as per Regulation B12, they may not be reassessed in any part of a unit.
+Where students have achieved a weighted average mark of 40% or higher in a unit at level 5 or 6, or a weighted average mark of 50% or higher in a unit at level 7, they may not be reassessed in any part of the unit, except where the Programme Specification states otherwise, or where they make a successful request for deferred assessment as per Regulation B54.